andreaskoch/ga-spam-control/README.md

-# Google Analytics Spam Filter Manager
+# Google Analytics Spam Control

 Commandline utility for managing Google Analytics referrer SPAM filters for all your accounts